All Episodes

 Yeah.

-But um yeah it's it's stupid man.
+But it's stupid, man.

 And I like James Lindsay.